kissmetrics/km-support/_posts/2012-10-19-installation.md

 2. Once the script has been installed, it may take anywhere from 2 to 6 hours for tracking to start.
 We will send you an email notification when data starts becoming available.

 3. While you wait...learn about what [events you will be tracking][auto] and how to start [creating custom events][tutorial] tailored to your business.
+Our [Best Practices section][best-practices] can help you get thinking about what events you'll want to keep track of for your business.

 ## Installation for Specific Platforms

-Below are videos that will help you install the JavaScript Library on specific platforms, like WordPress.
+Below are more resources that will help you install the JavaScript Library on specific platforms, like WordPress.

+{% include summaries/installation_summary.html %}

 [settings]: https://www.kissmetrics.com/settings
 [top-v-bottom]: /troubleshooting/top-vs-bottom
-[auto]: /apis/javascript#events-automatically-tracked
+[auto]: /apis/javascript/javascript-settings.html
 [tutorial]: /tutorial
+[best-practices]: /best-practices